Chijioge “Chi” Nwogu (MBA ’18) is a builder. He’s fascinated with the transformation of ideas into fully-grown businesses.

 “Chi is a valued team member on the Eship Center team.
 He brings an energy and enthusiasm that are contagious and he inspires us to do hard work around DEI issues, in the right way, and to always make progress,” says Vickie Gibbs (MBA ’98), executive director of the center.

-Nwogu is co-leading the first Scale Consulting project, an initiative for students to do hands-on projects with scaling startups.
-He also is leading coaching for the Eship Scholars program.
+Nwogu co-led the first Scale Consulting project, an initiative for students to do hands-on projects with scaling startups.
+He also led coaching for an Eship Scholars program.

 His startup, Gameflo, exposes young people to employable skills like pattern recognition and data visualization, while allowing them to explore the growing world of gaming.